-If you decide to take advantage of a professional packing service, the average time, required to complete a house move of this scale is 7 – 8 hours.
+If you decide to take advantage of a professional packing service, the average time required to complete a house move of this scale is 7 – 8 hours.

 This includes packing, loading and transportation to the destination address.

-With packing service, the approximate time to complete the moving job takes 10+ hours and a whole workday is usually necessary.
+With packing service, the approximate time to complete the moving job takes 10+ hours, and usually, a whole workday is necessary.

-We advise all customers who are about to make a house move from a property with 3 or more bedrooms to book a service early in the morning so they can get the job done on the same day.
+We advise all customers who are about to make a house move from a property with 3 or more bedrooms to book a service early in the morning so they can get the job done the same day.

-Mind that it may take more than 1 day to move house if you’re living in a property with 4 or more bedrooms.
+Be prepared that it may take more than 1 day to move house if you’re living in a property with 4 or more bedrooms.

-Things that Influence the time it takes to move house
+Things that influence the time it takes to move house

 - Size of property